ivoras/pipeman/README.md

 Pipeman is a nondeterministic simulator of broadcast domains organized into networks, using simple TCP.
 Multiple broadcast domains can be specified in a JSON file, and the server listens for connections from ordinary TCP clients.
 Each `send()` event from a client gets broadcast to all the other nodes in the client's broadcast domains, optionally  with a certain chance for data loss.
 It's useful for experimenting with wireless mesh protocols.

+Pipeman uses Goroutines to perform all the simulated asynchronous tasks.
+While it's not an absolute guarantee of nondeterministic runs, it's pretty close to it.

 ## Example

 This JSON config file describes a network with three broadcast domains and four nodes: